jadounrahul/kartsnms/doc/Developing/Getting-Started.md

 ### Automated testing

-LibreNMS uses continuous integration to test code changes to help reduce bugs.
+KartsNMS uses continuous integration to test code changes to help reduce bugs.
 This also helps guarantee the changes you contribute won't be broken in the future.
 You can find out more in our [Validating Code Documentation](Validating-Code.md)